thomas-darling/gulp-dependents/readme.md

 sequence, such that the first receives all the file content and may e.g. extract whole dependency statements, and the second one may then extract the paths from those statements.
 This design enables parsing of complex statements that e.g. list multiple, comma-separated file paths.
-It also enables the use of externa parsers, by specifying a function, which simply invokes the external parser to get the dependency paths.
+It also enables the use of external parsers, by specifying a function, which simply invokes the external parser to get the dependency paths.